No one gets married thinking they will get divorced.

 Fear is the mind-killer

 “Ugh, I spent so many nights worrying about every possible thing.
-Anything outside of my control scares the sh*t out of me – which is pretty much everything when going through divorce.
+Anything outside of my control scares the sh*t out of me – which is pretty much everything when going through a divorce.
 It is still a constant battle, but I’ve gotten so much better at living with uncertainty.”